MawiyaManzar/HotelBookingAPI-100xdevs-Assignment/README.md

 # 🏨 Hotel Booking API

-A RESTful API for hotel booking management system built as a 100xdevs assignment.
+A RESTful API for hotel booking management system.
 This API enables hotel owners to manage their properties and allows customers to search, book hotels, and submit reviews.

 ## 📋 Overview